Florence-Liu/House-price/README.md

-# Exploring and Predicting House Price in Nanjing: Geographically Imbalanced Distribution Across Districts and the Crucial Role of Unit Price and Bedroom Count in Prediction
+# Exploring and Predicting House Prices in Nanjing, China: Geographically Imbalanced Distribution Across Districts and the Crucial Role of Unit Price and Bedroom Count in Prediction

 ## Overview

-This paper analyzes house prices distribution in Nanjing and predicts house prices with two models: a Random Forest model and a Multiple Linear Regression model.
+This paper analyzes house prices distribution in Nanjing, China and predicts house prices with two models: a Random Forest model and a Multiple Linear Regression model.
 The data was obtained by web scraping using Python from Lianjia.com.

 ## File Structure